DAOmasons/RuleBook/how-to-get-involved/index.md

 # How to Get Involved

-Welcome to the "How to Get Involved" section of the Grant Ship game!
-This area is dedicated to guiding new and interested individuals through the process of becoming an active part of our community.
 Whether you're looking to apply as a participant or seeking to sharpen your skills through operator training, you'll find all the necessary resources here.

 ## Sections Overview